node-sc2/proto/README.md

 Pings the SC2 client the proto client is currently connected to to verify connection.
 An example is shown above in the "Usage" section.

 ## Additional Notes
-Many additional requests types exist such as `.quickSave()`, `.quickLoad()`, `.startReplay()`, and `.saveMap()`.
+Many additional request types exist such as `.quickSave()`, `.quickLoad()`, `.startReplay()`, and `.saveMap()`.
 I've not tested these, but they should work.
 Again, I encourage you to reference the `sc2client-proto` documentation [here](https://github.com/Blizzard/s2client-proto/blob/master/docs/protocol.md) and definitions [here](https://github.com/Blizzard/s2client-proto/blob/master/s2clientprotocol/sc2api.proto) for more detailed usage.

 All references to substantial portions of the `sc2api-proto` protocol buffer definitions are Copyright (c) 2017 Blizzard Entertainment as released under the MIT license.
 See the header comment of `./proto-bundle.js` in this repository for more information.